LAL-project/treebank-parser/docs/CoNLL-U.md

 - Empty nodes (such as 7.1) are always ignored and are never used as part of the tree.
 - Users can choose to ignore multiword tokens (such as 3-4) or split them.
 By default, multiword tokens are used and their words (such as 3 and 4) are ignored instead.
-	- If `--RemoveFunctionWords` is used then the tree will not contain a multiword token if any of its tokens is a function word.
+	- If `--RemoveFunctionWords` is used then the tree will not contain a multiword token if *all* of its tokens is a function word.
 	- If both `--RemoveFunctionWords` and `--SplitMultiwordTokens` are used then only the tokens (of a multiword token) that are function words will be removed.